Explained in 1 minute: the netting scheme

 Our DATA+ expert, Elcke Vels, explores AI, cyber security, and Dutch innovation.
 Her "What if..." column imagines bold scenarios beyond the norm.

-Sometimes we hear a term on the news or at a birthday party and realize that we don't actually know exactly what it means.
+Sometimes, we hear a term on the news or at a birthday party and realize we don't know precisely what it means.
 But then we don't dare to ask because we think we should already know.
 Don't worry!
 We will explain it to you in one minute.
 Today: the net metering scheme (salderingsregeling).
 Let's go!

-the net metering scheme is a regulation for people with solar panels.
+The net metering scheme is a regulation for people with solar panels.
 During the day, your solar panels generate electricity.
-You use some of it immediately in your home, for example for your refrigerator or washing machine.
-You return the electricity that you do not use directly to the electricity grid.
-In the evening or on cloudy days, you use electricity from the grid.
+You use some of it immediately in your home, for example, on your refrigerator or washing machine.
+You return the electricity you do not use directly to the grid.
+You use electricity from the grid in the evening or on cloudy days.

 With the net metering scheme, you can deduct the electricity you feed back into the grid from the electricity you use.
 Suppose you use 3,000 kWh and feed back 2,500 kWh, then you only pay for the remaining 500 kWh.
 This ensures that your energy bill is lower.